getbubblenow/bubble-docs/vpn_instructions/windows_vpn.md

+# Connect a Microsoft Windows system to your Bubble VPN

   * Download and install WireGuard for Windows: https://download.wireguard.com/windows-client/wireguard-amd64-0.1.0.msi
     * Note: If you are running a 32-bit version of Windows, you must install the 32-bit version of Wireguard: https://download.wireguard.com/windows-client/wireguard-x86-0.1.0.msi
     * Most newer Windows systems are 64-bit.
 To determine if your Windows is 64-bit or 32-bit, follow these instructions: https://www.lifewire.com/am-i-running-a-32-bit-or-64-bit-version-of-windows-2624475